-- d) The operational structure and business model of the institution or group, and in particular whether it is highly integrated or has a decentralised structure with a high degree of separation between different parts of the institution or group, taking into account that: - i.
+- c) The contractual or other arrangements in place for losses to be transferred between legal entities in a group. - d) The operational structure and business model of the institution or group, and in particular whether it is highly integrated or has a decentralised structure with a high degree of separation between different parts of the institution or group, taking into account that: - i.
 Single point of entry is more likely to be appropriate if a group operates in a highly integrated manner, including by having centralised liquidity management, risk management, treasury functions, or IT and other critical shared services. - ii.
-Multiple point of entry is more likely to be appropriate if a group's operations are divided into two or more clearly identifiable subgroups, each of which is to a significant extent independent from other parts of the group, and any critical operational dependencies on other parts of the group are based on robust arrangements that ensure their continued operation in the event of resolution. - e) The enforceability of resolution tools which would be applied, in particular in third countries. - f) Whether the resolution strategy requires supporting action by other authorities, in particular in third countries, or for such authorities to refrain from independent resolution actions; and whether any such actions are feasible and credible for those authorities. - 4.
-When assessing whether variants of the resolution strategy to be applied in circumstances where the resolution strategy cannot be feasibly and credibly implemented are appropriate, resolution authorities shall consider the extent to which these meet the resolution objectives and in particular ensure the continuity of critical functions assessed to be most important.
+Multiple point of entry is more likely to be appropriate if a group's operations are divided into two or more clearly identifiable subgroups, each of which is to a significant extent independent (financially, legally or operationally) from other parts of the group, and any critical operational dependencies on other parts of the group are based on robust arrangements that ensure their continued operation in the event of resolution. - e) The enforceability of resolution tools which would be applied, in particular in third countries. - f) Whether the resolution strategy requires supporting action by other authorities, in particular in third countries, or requires such authorities to refrain from independent resolution actions; and whether any such actions are feasible and credible for those authorities. - 4.
+Resolution authorities shall also assess whether variants of the resolution strategy are necessary to address scenarios or circumstances where the resolution strategy cannot be feasibly and credibly implemented.
+Resolution authorities shall consider the extent to which any variant strategy is likely to achieve the resolution objectives and in particular ensure the continuity of critical functions.
+Measures to remove impediments to variants of the resolution strategy shall only be implemented if they do not impair the feasible and credible implementation of the preferred resolution strategy.